 Helping Your Business Keep Score

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »One of the problems with running a small business is that it's hard to know if you're winning or losing in the daily struggle to take your business to the next level.
+Opinions expressed by Entrepreneur contributors are their own.One of the problems with running a small business is that it's hard to know if you're winning or losing in the daily struggle to take your business to the next level.

 Unlike the CEO of a publicly traded company, there's no stock exchange to tell you if your company is worth more today than it was yesterday.
 Even benchmarks like sales and profits can be elusive when you're not sure when your customers will pay or how long your inventory will sit on your shelves.